Research Design and Primary Data Collection | starts in January 2026

-This certificate provides the basic understanding and skills of what it takes to do a systematic field study in a social sector programme/project context.
-Its three courses together help participants appreciate the foundational principles on which research is planned, designed and executed.
+This certificate includes three courses together help participants appreciate the foundational principles on which research is planned, designed and executed.
 Further, the courses help develop specific skills of designing research, deciding its methodologies, choosing samples, methods and tools, conducting the data collection, analyzing and interpreting the data to use for specific purposes.
 The courses have ample opportunities for hands-on work, draw from field experiences of the participants and past studies they may have conducted.
 The participants will have a rounded understanding of thinking and doing quantitative and qualitative field studies and apply the results in their specific project/programme.

 Courses in the certificate